evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 Machine learning techniques used in the mappings strategy.
 For example a variational autoencoder implementation was used to blend together musical motifs.

-[ Describe all of the leves across which the system operates. ] [ Go back to the paper and re-read all of this to get a godod sense of it. ]]
+[ Describe all of the levels across which the system operates. ] [ Go back to the paper and re-read all of this to get a godod sense of it. ]]